vutuanhai237/HybridQkNN/README.md

 Function of files:

-- draw_circuit.py, plot_param.ipynb, test_integrated_swap_test.ipynb, test_state_preparation.ipynb: for generated these images which you have seen above.

-- pure_knn.py: run kNN classifer that provided from sklearn.
+- base:

   - encoding.py: create circuit in [18] and can be used in the integrated swap test circuit.

-- swaptest.py: create and run integrated swap test circuit.
+  - swaptest.py: create and run isc (integrated swap test) circuit.

   - knn.py: do classical task in the origin kNN

+- juyter:

-- qknn.py: call functions from knn.py and swaptest.py, load dataset Iris and excute method predict().
+  - qknn.ipynb: call functions from knn.py and swaptest.py, load dataset Iris and excute method predict().

+  - knn.ipynb: run kNN classifer that provided from sklearn.

 # References